belakun/nest-js-tips-and-tricks/README.md

 - Dynamic controller configuration (/src/generic/crud.controller.ts)
 - Dynamic Repository injection (/src/generic/crud.service.ts)
 - Alternative approach to error handling (/src/errors).
 Has known issues with http code.

+# How to start the application

+Assuming you have docker installed, simply run `npm run docker:start` then use any of `start` scripts to run application.